-Readers who are not familiar with specific terms used in this guide should see the glossary on p. $13 \sim 14$ .
+Readers who are not familiar with specific terms used in this guide should see the glossary in section 4.

-Purpose of Rules of Procedure
+Purpose of the Rules of Procedure

-The purpose of the Rules of Procedure is to define the structure for the conduct of meetings of the Conference of the Parties (CoP), and the process for making decisions.
-While the Rules do not promote any particular outcome, they often can impact the outcome of specific votes.
+The purpose of the Rules of Procedure is to define the structure for the conduct of meetings of the Conference of the Parties, and the process for making decisions.
+While the Rules do not promote any particular outcome, they can often impact on the outcome of specific votes.
 For example, the number of votes needed to adopt a resolution or a species proposal can make approval relatively easier or more difficult.
-An effective set of rules provides for a balance between full and open discussion of all issues and efficient decision making.
-Some concern for efficiency (limited time for discussion of an issue) is warranted because meetings of the CoP are limited to a two-week period.
+An effective set of rules provides for a balance between full and open discussion of all issues and efficient decision-making.
+Some concern for efficiency (limited time for discussion of an issue) is warranted because the CoP is limited to a two-week period.